-Some dogs have been bred to be more tolerant of cold weather.
-They may have thick, insulating double coats and bushy tails designed to be wrapped around their faces to keep them cozy.
-Their paws are often wide and covered in snow repelling fur, and their ears tend to be small to prevent frostbite.
+Some dogs have been bred to be more tolerant of cold weather than others.
+They typically have thick, insulating double coats and bushy tails designed to wrap around their bodies to keep them cozy.
+Plus, their paws are often wide and covered in snow-repelling fur, and their ears tend to be small to prevent frostbite.
 These dogs are generally fairly large, though there are some breeds on the smaller side as well.
 They tend to be quite athletic and range in personality.

-Here is a list of breeds that thrive in cold weather conditions.
+Here are 10 dog breeds that thrive in cold weather conditions.

 01 of 10